aleen42/css/BEM/BEM.md

 #### Block

 Block names may consist of Latin letters, digits, and dashes.
-To form a CSS class, add a short prefix for namespacing: `.block`
+To form a CSS class, add a short prefix for namespacing: `.block`.

 - <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>